Multivariate Gaussian Approximation for Random Forest via Region-based Stabilization: Introduction

 From a finite-sample inference perspective, it is essential to provide non-asymptotic Gaussian approximation bounds for random forest predictions.
 To the best of our knowledge, only \cite{peng2022rates} establishes such bounds for sub-sampling based non-adaptive random forest predictions in the \emph{univariate} setting.
 Their approach was based on directly leveraging standard results on Berry-Esseen bounds for $U$-statistics by Stein's method \citep[see e.g.,][Chapter 10]{chen2011normal}.
-They also specialized their result to the case when the base-learners are the so-called $k$-nearest neighbors or $k$-potential nearest neighbors (see Section~\ref{sec:kpnn} for details).
+They also specialized their result to the case when the base-learners are the so-called $k$-nearest neighbors ($k$-NNs) or $k$-potential nearest neighbors ($k$-PNNs); see Section~\ref{sec:kpnn} for details.
 However, as a consequence of a direct limitation of their proof techniques, they are only able to handle the case of fixed $k$.
 Handling the case of growing $k$ is highly non-trivial and requires a very different proof technique.
 In contrast to the above works, our main goal is to obtain multivariate Gaussian approximation bounds for random forest predictions (see Theorem~\ref{thmrfw} and Corollary \ref{thmrf}), focusing on the non-bagging and non-adaptive version in the context of regression with growing $k$.
 Apart from being applicable to non-bagging and non-adaptive random forests, our results are also applicable to the so-called purely random forest such as the one studied by~\cite{mourtada2020minimax}.
-From a technical point-of-view, we show that random forests satisfy a certain region-based stabilization property (see Section~\ref{sec:connection}), which enables us to develop and leverage tools based on Stein's method to establish a Gaussian approximation result.